 Get cleaner clothes with your Samsung washing machine

 At its root, laundry is a simple task, but you need to make sure you're not accidentally making any mistakes that could damage your clothing or washer.
 If you’re using the incorrect amount of detergent or fabric softener, forgetting to remove clothes after the cycle, or overloading the washer, then your clothes may not be as clean as you expect.
-We have some guidelines for you, so you'll know how to do everything right and your clothes always come out clean.
+We have some guidelines for you, so you'll know how to do everything right and your clothes will always come out clean.

 Sort your loads beforehand